Available Now

 Remy

-We're still in search of the right home for Remy.
-This poor guy is the sweetest boy and a big snuggler.
-His heart broke when he was separated from his family.
-For days he didn’t want to interact with anyone.
-He’s been with us since the beginning of March and we’ve worked through his depression but it was awful to see.
-I mention this because his new family will need to understand that Remy is a sensitive dog.
-When he transitions into his new home he’ll need time to decompress.
+We are still searching for the right home for Remy.
+This sweet, affectionate boy is a big snuggler whose heart broke when he was separated from his family.
+For days, he shut down and didn’t want to interact with anyone.
+Since coming to us in early March 2025, we’ve worked through his depression, but his sensitivity is something his new family will need to understand.
+When Remy transitions into a new home, he will need extra patience and time to decompress.